juliettemurris/juliettemurris.github.io/index.md

 I am primarily interested in survival analyses in medical research, with a focus on recurrent events.
 I also have a strong interest in any innovative technologies, specifically when related to machine learning/artificial intelligence stakes.

 My PhD research benefits from a Cifre grant involving <a href="https://www.pierre-fabre.com/fr">Pierre Fabre laboratories</a>.
-This way, I am also a part-time engineer/biostatistician in the R&D department.
+This way, I am also a part-time engineer/biostatistician in their R&D department.

 <strong>Short CV:</strong>
 <ul>